mamcer/undead-music/README.md

 ## Description

 UndeadMusic, not a happy name.
-The reason behind is because this project was started and shortly abandoned since 2014 (soulstone-2).
+The reason behind is because this project was started and shortly abandoned several times since 2014 (soulstone-2).
 At the beginning of 2016 I decided to finish the development of this dead-alive project at least at a MVP level.

 The goal of the application is to control playlist and playback of music on remote computers in real time, nothing very different from soulstone-2.